Nyigina: Language

+Country

+The Nyigina (Njikena) inhabited an area estimated at 11,300 mi2.
+The area is located on the lower Fitzroy River from Yeeda upstream to Noonkanbah, on both banks.

 Education

-The Nyigina, together with the Mangala people, run the Nyikina Mangala Community School a school at Jarlmadangah in West Kimberley.
+The Nyigina, together with the Mangala people, run the Nyikina Mangala Community School, a school at Jarlmadangah in West Kimberley.
 The Nyigina-Mangala peoples also run another school, together with the Walmajarri, at Looma.

 Native title

 In 1998 the Nyigina people undertook legal proceedings to pursue their native title claims.
 One consisted of a Nyikina Mangala claim, which they shared with the Mangala while the other comprised the Nyikina- Warrwa pursued together with the closely related Warrwa people.
 The Shire of Derby settled an Indigenous land use agreement with the Indigenous plaintiffs, regarding the Nikina Mangala area, and set down a protocol that provided guarantees for surveying the Aboriginal cultural heritage before any development projects on the land could be undertaken.
-In 2014, after an 18-year legal battle, the Federal Court of Australia granted the Nyikina-Mangala petitioners native title over 26,000 km2 of territory, from King Sound through the Fitzoy Valley to the Great Sandy Desert.
+In 2014, after an 18-year legal battle, the Federal Court of Australia granted the Nyikina-Mangala petitioners native title over 26,000 km2 of territory, from King Sound through the Fitzroy Valley to the Great Sandy Desert.